pauwell/tiny-templates-js/README.md

 ```

 <p>As you can see we use traditional html with a few "extras".</p>
-<p>First of all there is the script-tag that uses <code>text/html</code> as its type.
+<p>First of all it is embedded in a script-tag that uses <code>text/html</code> as its type.
 This way the code inside it
 gets ignored by the Browser and we are able to run it through the engine before adding it to the DOM.</p>

 <p>Inside the script tag there has to be exactly one root-node that contains all others.
 In our example that is
 the div container with the id <var>example-content</var>.
 All other components must be wrapped inside it.</p>

-<p>Another thing you might notice are the double curly braces inside the h1 tag with <var>name<var> written inside.
+<p>Another thing you might notice are the double curly braces inside the h1 tag with <var>name</var> written inside.
 Everything that is written inside these double curly braces gets evaluated as javascript.
 But then why is writing
 just <var>name</var> considered valid javascript?
 To explain that I think its best to just show you the order in which the
-content inside the braces gets parsed and evaluated:</p>
+content inside the braces is getting parsed and evaluated:</p>
 <ol>
-  <li>If it contains the name of a data member from our javascript object then its value get inserted here.</li>
+  <li>If it contains the name of a data member from our javascript object then the corresponding value is inserted here.</li>
   <li>If it is a valid javascript expression, it gets evaluated and the output gets inserted here.</li>
+  <li>If it is none of the above it is a syntax error.
 </ol>

 <p>In the example, the identifier <var>name</var> can be found inside the data-section of our template and therefore gets